robx/pzprjs/docs/PublicAPI.md

 #### Methods for general purpose

 * `puzzle.getTime()` Return consumed time from the puzzle data is created or URL/filedata is opened.
-    * Return value: consumed time millisecond.
+    * Return value: consumed time in millisecond scale.

 #### Events